mickeytotes/frontend-nanodegree-feedreader/README.md

 # RSS Feed Reader Testing Project

 Project 6 for Udacity's Front-End Nanodegree Program.
-The objective was to take a project from another developer and build a series of tests to check funtionality of various elements.
+The objective was to take a project from another developer and build a series of tests (utilizing *Jasmine*) to check funtionality of various elements.

 ## Installation
 1. Download/clone the repo.